Therapy for Chronic Illness

 • Medication non-adherence

-• Difficulty with self advocacy particularly with accommodations needed for school and/or work
+• Difficulty with self advocacy with providers and/or accommodations needed for school and/or work

 • Feeling unheard, unseen and/or invalidated by providers